-• Debit and credit invoice amounts are debited from the Cash Account and credited to the Cash Account.
-The Cash Account can be a part of BRP's cash pool solution or can be account with a credit limit.
+Debit and credit invoice amounts are debited from the Cash Account and credited to the Cash Account.
+The Cash Account can be a part of BRP's or BSP's cash pool solution or can be account with a credit limit.